-Beginning the week of April 18th, we are offering a number of small Agility classes.
+Beginning the week of August 15th, we are offering a new round of small Agility classes.
 Please email us at FPagility@gmail.com for more information.

 Our classes are 6-week sessions, about 1 hour each class.
 Cost is $120 for each session.